andis-sprinkis/snippet/sh_pacman_yay_search_installed_pkg.md

 # or
 yay -Qlk package_name
 ```

-Search each locally-installed package for names or descriptions that match regexp.:
+Search for installed package by name or description that match regexp.:

 ```sh
 pacman -Qs package_name or description search terms